wilsonify/wilsonify.github.io/content/recipes/ITALIANSTYLE PASTA SALAD104.md

  Don’t know how to roast a damn pepper?

- Optional, but people will be expecting that olive shit.
+ Optional, but people will be expecting that olive   .